Grow Huge Bell Peppers with These Pro Tips!

 If the container is too small, then the roots can become root-bound and your plant’s growth will be stunted.
 Leading to small fruits as I mentioned earlier.

-The best-sized container for planting peppers in is a 5-gallon bucket or something similar in size.
+The best-sized container for planting bell peppers in is a 5-gallon bucket or something similar in size.

 Peppers hate having wet feet or water-logged roots.
 This can lead to stunted growth because of their inability to take in nutrients through their roots and in a worst-case scenario can lead to root rot which will kill your peppers.